javascript

 const n = 32;

-const r = sig.r.toArrayLike(Buffer, "be", n);
+const r = sig.r.toArrayLike(Buffer, 'be', n);

-const s = sig.s.toArrayLike(Buffer, "be", n);
+const s = sig.s.toArrayLike(Buffer, 'be', n);

-return Buffer.concat([r, s]).toString("hex");
+return Buffer.concat([r, s]).toString('hex');

 };